BuildCommunicationScopeForRecord

 Example: Delegating to Another Record's Scope

 Use this pattern when your custom object has a lookup to a Contact and you want to inherit Contact's default scope behaviour — the Contact itself plus its parent Account — without reimplementing that logic.
-Rather than querying the Account directly, you call BuildCommunicationScopeForRecord.build with the Contact's ID and merge the result.
-If the Contact's scope logic is later changed (via its own registered strategy), your implementation picks up that change automatically.
+Calling context.addFullScopeOf(linkedId) resolves the full communication scope for that record and merges it into the current context automatically.
+Sharing propagation, error forwarding, and circular-delegation protection are all handled by the package.

 public class BuildCaseCommsScope